My Plantiful Cooking

 Fridge - Leftover vegan applesauce pancakes can be refrigerated for 3-4 days in an airtight container.

-Freezer - Allow pancakes to cool completely.
-Then, store them in a freezer container or zip-top bag, layering a piece of wax paper between each pancake to prevent them from sticking together.
+Freezer - Store pancakes in a freezer bag, layering a piece of parchment paper between each pancake to prevent them from sticking.
 They can be frozen for 3 months.
-Pancakes can be directly reheated from frozen.
+Reheat pancakes directly from frozen.

 ❔Commonly asked questions